brk-ozs11/IFConnect/README.md

 ---

+## ❗️ **Important: Setting Up Infinite Flight for IFConnect**

+To use IFConnect with Infinite Flight, follow these steps to enable Infinite Flight Connect:

+1. **Open Infinite Flight** on your device.
+2. Go into **Settings** > **General**.
+3. Scroll towards the bottom and look for **'Enable Infinite Flight Connect'**.
+4. **Check the box** if it is not checked already.

+Ensuring this setting is enabled is essential for IFConnect to communicate with Infinite Flight.

+---

 ## ☕ **Support the Development**

 If you enjoy using IFConnect and want to support its continuous development, consider buying me a coffee.
 Every little bit helps to keep this project flying high! 🛫